Ibanez RG vs. S Series: What's the Difference and Which is Better?

 Where many guitar builders reach out to external hardware producers for their tremolo systems, Ibanez has managed to build one of the top bridges in the business, namely the Edge-Zero.
 Like the Wizard neck, you'll see more advanced versions on more expensive guitars, but the Edge-Zero appears on both the RG and the S.

-Ibanez has their own pickups which are very good, but you'll also see DiMarzio and DiMarzio-designed pickups.
+Ibanez has its own pickups which are very good, but you'll also see DiMarzio and DiMarzio-designed pickups.

 Body Style and Tonewoods